Carolyn McCaskill: Education

 Prior to college, McCaskill attended and graduated of the Alabama School for the Deaf in Talladega, Alabama.

 Career

-McCaskill served as a counselor at the Model Secondary School for the Deaf, at the Houston Community College System, and as a career counselor at the Gallaudet University.
+McCaskill served as a counselor at the Model Secondary School for the Deaf, at the Houston Community College System, and as a career counselor at Gallaudet University.
 She was the Coordinator of Minority Achievement and Multicultural Program for Pre-college Programs at Gallaudet University.